setl1n/CS102-Stress-CardGame/README.md

 ./run.bat
 ```
 3. Follow the on-screen instructions
-4. Remember to have fun!
-(And turn on the sound)
+4. Remember to have fun! (turn on the sound)
 5. Press ESC to quit the game, or S + K to go again

 --